spuddybike/DDI-Lifecycle-Documentation/documentation/src/User Guide/Structural Features.rst

 Maintainable structures
 ------------------------

 DDI has two types of maintainable structures; Modules and Schemes.
-Modules are conceptually related groups of metadata related to stages within a lifecycle.
-Schemes are maintainable lists of reusable objects of specified generic types (i.e., questions) and include a means of expressing groups of these objects for administrative purposes.

-The following is a list of Modules and Schemes available in DDI Lifecycle along with the namespace of the object, the object name, and a description.

 Modules
 ________

+Modules are conceptually related groups of metadata related to stages within a lifecycle.

 .. table
    ::widths |15|30|55|

 +--------+-----------------------+--------------------------------------------+
 | Prefix | Module Name           | Description                                |
 +--------+-----------------------+--------------------------------------------+